elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-purpose-of-the-show-interfaces-command-in-router-verification.md

 url: /learn/computer-science/questions/what-is-the-purpose-of-the-show-interfaces-command-in-router-verification
 score: -1.0
 related_article1:
-    id: 165675
+    id: 165668
-    title: How do you assign an IPv4 address to a router interface?
+    title: >-
+        What command is used to configure the device name on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-assign-an-ipv4-address-to-a-router-interface
+    url: /learn/computer-science/questions/what-command-is-used-to-configure-the-device-name-on-a-router
 related_article2:
-    id: 165675
+    id: 165670
-    title: How do you assign an IPv4 address to a router interface?
+    title: >-
+        What is the purpose of configuring SSH access on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-assign-an-ipv4-address-to-a-router-interface
+    url: /learn/computer-science/questions/what-is-the-purpose-of-configuring-ssh-access-on-a-router
 related_article3:
-    id: 165681
+    id: 165680
+    title: >-
-    title: How can you verify the routing table on a router?
+        Which command provides a brief overview of the status of all interfaces on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-can-you-verify-the-routing-table-on-a-router
+    url: /learn/computer-science/questions/which-command-provides-a-brief-overview-of-the-status-of-all-interfaces-on-a-router
 related_article4:
-    id: 165683
+    id: 165671
+    title: >-
-    title: How do you save the running configuration to the startup configuration on a router?
+        How do you encrypt plaintext passwords on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-you-save-the-running-configuration-to-the-startup-configuration-on-a-router
+    url: /learn/computer-science/questions/how-do-you-encrypt-plaintext-passwords-on-a-router
 related_article5:
-    id: 165684
+    id: 165680
-    title: What is the significance of monitoring link status in network management?
+    title: >-
+        Which command provides a brief overview of the status of all interfaces on a router?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-significance-of-monitoring-link-status-in-network-management
+    url: /learn/computer-science/questions/which-command-provides-a-brief-overview-of-the-status-of-all-interfaces-on-a-router
 ---

 &nbsp;